prayashdash1729/scout/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Security
-Secrets live only in `.env` and are never committed.
-Lock the bot to yourself with `ALLOWED_TELEGRAM_IDS`.
+Lock the bot to yourself with `ALLOWED_TELEGRAM_IDS` in `.env`.
 Scraping job boards may conflict with their ToS — use responsibly, never with a logged-in account.

 <!-- MARKDOWN LINKS & IMAGES -->